My Reading Groups - Useful Information

 How do my Cosy Cafe Reading Groups Work?

 1. Let me know in advance that you want to attend and which group.
-I have 9 to 10 places per group.
+I have 9 places per group.

 2 .
 I will have set you a 'theme' beforehand, you can borrow a book for free from your local library or a friend/family member or you can buy one.
 My current members often find their books in the local charity shops.
-World of Books is another great option to buy pre-loved books online.
+World of Books or Vinted are also great options to buy cheaper pre-loved books online.
+Sometimes Bus Shelters and Telephone Boxes offer free books, there are a few based in Gloucestershire.
+There may also be a free community book share shelf locally to you.
+However, you can read your book in any format (paper copy, ebook, audiobook).

 3. Read your book before the meeting date, if it helps - jot down some useful summary notes in a notebook, on a piece of paper or on your phone etc. For example: What was the genre?
 What was the book about?
 Who were the main characters?
 Was there a protagonist?
 What did you think of the plot twist if there was one?
 Did you enjoy the book?
 If not, why not?
 Who would it be suitable for?
 Key takeaways?

-4. On the day of our Reading group/book club, please arrive at 9:30am and order your beverage/food at the counter, pay for it there and then, before you come over and join me.
+4. On the day of our Reading Group/Book Club, when you arrive please order your beverage/food at the counter, pay for it there and then, before you come over and join me.

-5. I will start the session at 9:45am by introducing myself, welcoming you all and inviting quick intros around the table.
-I'll briefly mention a few book club rules and gauge your preferences (e.g. a monthly book theme vs everyone reading the same book title).
+5. I will start the session by welcoming you all and inviting quick intros around the table if we have newcomers.
+I might briefly mention a few book club rules.

 6. Then I'll ask each of you to provide a verbal summary to the group (approx 10 mins).